 Belogradchik Rocks Facts

-- Firstly, the name Belogradchik Rocks applies to truly remarkable and specific grouping of strangely shaped rock formations.
-Furthermore, this amazing geological formation formed in a very remote region.
-Nevertheless, the impressive site plays a pivotal role in the local region.
+- Clearly, the name Belogradchik Rocks applies to a truly remarkable and specific grouping of strangely shaped rock formations.
+This amazing, and quite distinctive, geological structure formed in a beautiful but very remote region of the continent.

-- In addition to its obvious distinctiveness, the fantastic shapes also have an important cultural role in the region in which they formed.
+- The impressive site nevertheless has, on occasion, played a pivotal role in the local region.
+In addition to its obvious distinctiveness, the fantastic shapes also have an important cultural role in the region in which they formed.

 - This much deserved action occurred in the year 1949.
-In addition, due to the same beauty that led to this action, it has become a significant tourist attraction in the area.
+Due to the same beauty that led to this action, it has become a significant tourist attraction in the area.
+Another excellent reason exists for respecting and protecting this marvelous work of Nature.

-- Finally, yet another excellent reason exists for respecting and protecting this marvelous work of Nature.
-That holds true due to the fact that the Belogradchik Rocks also happens to be the only known habitat of a plant the IUCN presently lists as Critically Endangered.
+- That holds true due to the fact that the Belogradchik Rocks also happens to be the only known habitat of a plant the IUCN presently lists as Critically Endangered.
 Fortunately, the government takes steps to protect the species.

 Belogradchik Rocks Physical Description

 Perhaps most notably, the remarkable Belogradchik Rocks has an impressive geological composition.
-Furthermore, this composition represents a combination of conglomerate and sandstone.
+Intriguingly, this composition remains most uncommon.
+That’s due to the fact that it represents a combination of conglomerate and sandstone.

 All of this began during the Permian Period, about 230 million years ago.
-In addition, the same geological process also formed the surrounding mountain range.

-However, Nature did not simply stop there with its work at building this marvelous site.
+Impressively, the same geological process also formed the surrounding mountain range.
+Nature, however, did not simply stop there with its work at building this marvelous site.

-That holds true due to the startling fact that later, the region served as the floor of a small, shallow sea.
+That holds true due to one particularly startling fact.
+At a later period, the region actually formed the floor of a small, shallow sea.
 This body of water served as the source of much of the material the stunning formation remains comprised of today.

 Belogradchik Rocks Location and Geography

-Additionally, the prevalent mineral components of the rocks provide the site with a stunning visual appeal.
-That’s because, in color, the various formations display a significantly wide range of colors.
-However, these beautiful colors primarily consist of various shades of red, yellow, and black.
+As is clearly visible, the prevalent mineral components of the rocks created striking natural features.
+In fact, these provide the site with a stunning visual appeal.
+That’s true because, in color, the various formations display a significantly wide range of shades.

-That’s due to its measurements.
-Heights vary, of course, yet some of them stand as tall as 656 ft (200 m).
+That’s due to some of its especially impressive measurements.
+Heights vary, of course, yet some of the individual rock formations stand as tall as 656 ft (200 m).
 Add this to the presence of steep valleys between them and the effect becomes remarkable.